-LCE were commissioned to design a Georgian mansion overlooking a lake on 170 acres site in the heart of Mid-Sussex in the High Weald Area of Outstanding Natural Beauty (AONB), known as the Greentree Estate.
+LCE was commissioned to design a Georgian mansion overlooking a lake on 170 acres site in the heart of Mid-Sussex in the High Weald Area of Outstanding Natural Beauty (AONB), known as the Greentree Estate.

 The full planning application included the repair and rebuilding of existing stable buildings, the refurbishment and conversion of historic agricultural buildings into offices, the demolition of the remains of Greentree Hall and the demolition of ‘Greentree Farm cottage’, a very unremarkable dwelling in a very poor state of repair, to be replaced by a new Centre piece Country House.